Prepaid and Accrued Policy

 - Contractor has not yet invoiced for work performed in the current fiscal year prior to the accounts payable deadline.

-If you should have any questions regarding any of these procedures or to make expense adjustments, please feel free to contact our Business Office Manager at extension 8390.
+If you should have any questions regarding any of these procedures or to make expense adjustments, please feel free to contact our Assistant Controller at extension 2042.